 Another big advantage of a fretted instrument is that you’ll be able to find the note that you need much quicker.
+It makes all bass guitar playing styles easier.
 Without frets, you’d most likely need to seek the note on the neck and develop a perfect pitch in order to do so.

 In short, frets provide you with the means of “orientation” on your neck.
-You can memorize the shapes of chords, intervals, and scales, and simply play whatever you need in any given moment.
+You can memorize the shapes of chords on bass guitar, intervals, and scales, and simply play whatever you need in any given moment.
 It’s exactly the same principle as with the regular guitar.

 Number Of Frets On A Bass Guitar